Gameonn/react-movies/README.md

 git clone https://github.com/Gameonn/react-movies.git
 ```

-Install all the npm packages.
-Go into the project directory and type the following command
+Go into the project directory and type the following command to install all the **npm** packages.

 ```bash
 npm install